avishekghosh2004/To-Do-List/README.md

 # TO-DO List #
- An application specially built to keep track of errands or tasks that need to be done.
+A Simple To-Do App built using HTML, CSS, and JavaScript.
+The application provides users with a straightforward interface to manage their tasks